Martinacarretta/Project_RL/PONG/ReadMe.md

 Nevertheless this training was only on the right side.

 ## Additional trials:
-We then tried training the model with the preprocessing needed for the tournament.
+We then tried training the model with the preprocessing needed for the tournament:
+- Grayscale
+- Resizing (84x84)
+- Frame stacking (4 frames)
+- Data type conversion to float32
+- Normalization to ranges [0, 1]
+- Transpose and flip observation from (H, W, C) to (C, H, W)

 However, the training did not get satisfactory results.
 We trained one model for the [left](ppo_pong_left_train.py) side and one for the [right](ppo_pong_right_train.py) one.

 ![alt text](photos_for_read_me_and_report/right.png)